Converting Keras 1D Convulution to PyTorch

 By Henry Leung 10 Oct 2023

-Recently I need to convert a model trained with Keras to PyTorch containing 1D convolution layer.
-Since Keras uses channels last and PyTorch uses channels first, the weight matrix needs to be transposed in a consistent way such that the output of the two models are the same after flattening.
-We can do a simple test to make sure we know how to convert the weight matrix.
-Here we will create the same model in Keras and PyTorch first and get the weight matrix from the Keras model and transpose it to PyTorch format,
+We can do a simple test to make sure we know how to transpose the weight matrix.
+Here we will create a simple model in Keras and PyTorch first and get the weight matrix from the Keras model and transpose it to PyTorch format,

 Blogging with Hugo